diagrams/diagrams-doc/doc/manual.rst

 >     , _rGradSpreadMethod :: SpreadMethod }

 Where radius and center 0 are for the inner circle, and 1 for the outer circle.
+The default instance for `RGradient` is the same as for `LGradient` in all common fields, the inner circle is a point at the origin and the outer circle is centered at the origin with radius 0.5.
 In this example we place the inner circle off center and place a circle filled with the radial gradient on top of a rectangle filled with a linear gradient to create a 3D effect.